cjr227/YouTubePlaylist/README.md

 This project assumes that you have a Google Developers account, and a project that has access to the YouTube Data API.
 All restrictions apply.

-Credit for inspiration goes to the [Python code samples for the YouTube Data API] (https://github.com/youtube/api-samples/tree/master/python).
+Credit for inspiration goes to the [Python code samples for the YouTube Data API](https://github.com/youtube/api-samples/tree/master/python).

 ## Setup